mautic/mautic-documentation/pages/07.Channels/01.Marketing Messages/03.SMS/docs.en.md

 A Text Message can be created/modified only via Campaign Builder.

-Before you start to send text messages from your Mautic you need to configure the text messages correctly see [Twilio Plugin](./../plugins/Twilio), Then follow these steps:
+Before you start to send text messages from your Mautic you need to configure the text messages correctly see [Twilio Plugin], Then follow these steps:

 1. Go to *Campaigns*.
 2. Edit an existing campaign or create a new one.